 You must meet specific income and enrollment guidelines to be eligible.
 Consult the Taxpayer Relief Act of 1997 or the Internal Revenue Service for details.

 WITHDRAWALS AND REFUNDS

-A registered student wishing to withdraw must submit a withdrawal request, in writing, to the Records Office.
+Aregistered student wishing to withdraw must submit a withdrawal request, in writing, to the Office of the Registrar.
 The effective date of withdrawal is the date the signed withdrawal is received.

 Withdrawals can be made: